holidayfordoc/holidayfordoc.github.io/index.md

 ## What about his claim of being a former Navy SEAL?

 [In this address to the city council](https://youtu.be/vtMo865VoME?t=4240){:target="_blank"} Bush claims to be a former Navy SEAL, among other things.
 It seems that there's an entire industry involved in people claiming high-ranking military careers for the sake of civilian profit.
 One (verifiable) former Navy SEAL, Don Shipley (interviewed [here](https://www.washingtonian.com/2015/08/30/if-youre-lying-about-being-a-navy-seal-veteran-don-shipley-will-catch-you/){:target="_blank"} in regard to the troublesome nature of exposing military frauds and individual privacy) has made the exposure of false military service claims a full time job.
-I contacted him in regard to Richard Bush, and got the following response...
+I contacted him in regard to Richard Bush, and got the following response:

 <blockquote>Sir,<br /><br />

 I greatly appreciate your interest in upholding the honor of the US Navy SEAL Teams, and your search for the TRUTH.
-My efforts to expose SEAL imposters are performed as a service to the public, and in honor of my fallen SEAL Teammates… men who truly earned the right to the title “US NAVY SEAL” but who are no longer able to stand forward in defense of their honor, their reputations, and their TEAMs.
+My efforts to expose SEAL imposters are performed as a service to the public, and in honor of my fallen SEAL Teammates, men who truly earned the right to the title “US NAVY SEAL” but who are no longer able to stand forward in defense of their honor, their reputations, and their TEAMs.
 <br />
 <br />
 If the name you provided is spelled correctly, I do NOT find a listing in the SEAL Database (SEAL Teams, Underwater Demolition Teams and predecessor units from 1943 to the Present Day) for anyone named RICHARD BUSH.
 I have also examined possible alternate spellings, and names with similar pronunciations without finding any that appear to be applicable.